Updated January 2nd, 2021

 Although the Rio All-Suites Hotel & Casino has dropped a notch or two in the eyes of many hotel reviewers, the resort’s Carnival World Seafood Buffet still ranks as a favorite among Las Vegas visitors and locals alike.

 The Rio has traditionally been known as the epicenter of Las Vegas buffets.

 The carnival is one of the larger buffets in Sin City, with a serving line that snakes around for what seems like miles.

 It’s also that rare Las Vegas buffet not to serve breakfast.
-In the summer of 2017, they stopped severing lunch as well, however a weekend brunch is offered however.
+In the summer of 2017, they stopped severing lunch as well, however a weekend brunch is offered.